Skip to main content

 Green List, skilled residence, and post-study work

-New Zealand through skilled residence, employer routes, and study-to-work planning
+New Zealand through skilled residence, employer visas, and study-to-work options

-Compare the Skilled Migrant Category, Green List pathways, Accredited Employer Work Visa logic, and post-study work planning in one country view.
+See the Skilled Migrant Category, Green List pathways, Accredited Employer Work Visa rules, and post-study work options in one country view.

 Country